I fell in love with this typeface called Proxima Nova the same day when I saw it on a website using it as a web font.

 Google fonts as Proxima Nova alternatives

 Proxima Nova is an expensive typeface.
-If you’re looking to use such a font on your non-profit site or small project, a free alternative can be a great help.
+If you’re looking to use a font like it on your non-profit site or small project, a free alternative can be a great help.

-The question being whether there exists a Google font that looks like Proxima Nova or not?
+The question is whether there exists a Google font that looks like Proxima Nova or not.

 Below given list of Google fonts is the answer to the question above.
 These cool Proxima Nova lookalikes may serve the purpose without spending one dime.